HaoyouDeng/FSL_Remote_Sensing/readme.md

-# Few-Shot Learning for Classification
+# Few-Shot Learning for Remote Sensing Image

 Haoyou Deng (haoyoudeng@gmail.com)

-An awesome implement for few-shot learning, including some classical methods (such as baseline, MatchingNet, ProtoNet, RelationNet and MAML) and cross-domain few-shot learning.
+An implement for remote sensing image few-shot learning, including some classical methods (such as MatchingNet, ProtoNet, RelationNet and MAML).

 ## Datasets
-For few-shot learning and cross-domain few-shot learning, we use datasets: miniImageNet, CUB, Cars, Places, Plantae, CropDiseases, EuroSAT, ISIC and ChestX.
+For fremote sensing image few-shot learning, we use NWPU-RESISC45 and EuroSAT datasets.

-For downloading and using datasets, refer to [CDFSL-ATA](https://github.com/Haoqing-Wang/CDFSL-ATA).

 ## Pretrain
 To get a pretrain backbone model.